4fun50/extensions/extensions/guitar-tools/README.md

 # Guitar Tools

-A Raycast extension that provides tools that gutarist's use in separate applications.
+A Raycast extension that provides tools that guitarists use in separate applications.

 ## Features

 - Start a chromatic tuner directly from Raycast
+- Select your preferred audio input device (useful for audio interfaces and external sound cards)

 ### Future Features

 - Guitar fretboard practice tool

 ## Requirements